sc0v0ne/LearnAI/tips/ml_tips.md

 **Time-series:** It is best to calculate the aspect ratio since some hidden information can be more pronounced when using the correct aspect ratio for the plot.

-## Run ML model training/evaluation with TMUX

-`tmux` can be used when you want to detach processes from their controlling terminals which allows remote sessions to remain active without beingvisible.

 ## Watch your training and GPU resources

 ```bash